gandarain/money_track_app/README.md

 - Detail outcome/income
 - Delete outcome/income
 - Edit outcome/income
+- Loader when fetching or submit data

 ## Next Features
-- Loader when fetching or submit data
 - Filter outcome/income by Date

+## Bugs
+- Sometimes app will force close when delete the cashflow item

 ## Resources
 All the icon is generated from flat icon (https://www.flaticon.com/).